Edwina Mountbatten, Countess Mountbatten of Burma: Second World War

-At the outbreak of the Second World War, Mountbatten acquired a new purpose.
-In 1941, she visited the United States, where she expressed gratitude for efforts to raise funds for the British Red Cross and St John Ambulance Brigade.
+After the outbreak of the Second World War, Mountbatten visited the United States, where she expressed gratitude for efforts to raise funds for the British Red Cross and St John Ambulance Brigade.
 In 1942, she was appointed Superintendent-in-Chief of the St John Ambulance Brigade, serving extensively.
-In 1945, she assisted in the repatriation of prisoners of war in the South East Asia.
+In 1945, she assisted in the repatriation of prisoners of war in Southeast Asia.
 She was appointed a CBE in 1943 and made a Dame Commander of the Royal Victorian Order (DCVO) in 1946.
 She also received the American Red Cross Medal.